chatsim79/L3T08CT2/README.md

 USERNAME: admin
 PASSWORD: adm1n

-Then crate a few users accounts as the admin and assign some tasks.
+Then create a few users accounts as the admin and assign some tasks.
 You will be able to view tracking info via the menu options.

 ## 3 - Credits: